PetrovKP/PetrovKP/README.md

   </a>
 </p>

-## 🙋 I am...
-A machine learning engineer in Intel company from Russia.
+## 🙋 I am a machine learning engineer in Intel company from Russia.

 - 🔭 I’m currently working on [oneDAL](https://github.com/oneapi-src/oneDAL)!
 - 💬 Ask me about anything.